shahabganji/abstracts/building_an_event_sourcing_system.md

 # Techorama

 ~~The Power of the Past: Unlocking Business Insights with Event Sourcing, From State to Events: Rethinking Data Storage in .NET, Event Sourcing Demystified: Practical Patterns for Real-World Systems~~

-### Understanding Event Sourcing: When, What and How to Use It
+### Understanding Event Sourcing: What, When and How to Use It

 In a world where businesses demand real-time insights and traceability, traditional data storage falls short.
 By storing only the latest state, we lose valuable insights about past decisions.
 Event Sourcing offers a paradigm shift by treating every state change as an immutable event, preserving business history and enabling new possibilities like auditing, debugging, and machine learning insights.

 In this session, we’ll break down Event Sourcing into its fundamental concepts—commands, events, event store, read models, and projectors—helping you understand how and when to apply it effectively.
 You’ll also see a real-world implementation using Azure Cosmos DB, demonstrating how to build scalable event-sourced applications in .NET.